bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] Passive coins (trials) should flash whenever they activate - just call a function on global to do this (pass the power type, global scans the row, performs flash).
 		- [ ] The different phases of the game need to be more clear - potentially a color filter while waiting to toss, for example...
 		- [ ] Fancy mat for Shop.
+		- [ ] Consider adding POWER and PAYOFF icons to coins too... maybe use blue PAYOFF and red PAYOFF.
+		- [ ] If we do this, we probably want to enlarge the tooltip size slightly again.
 	- [ ] **New Player Improvements**
 		- [ ] Make sure map cannot be clicked while Charon is talking (this can happen right after Charon teaches you that you can click the map, which we explicitly should prevent.)
 		- [ ] Slightly black out the screen while Charon is talking.